cs161-staff/textbook/crypto/signatures.md

 ## 12.5.
 Definition of Security for Digital Signatures

 Finally, let's outline a formal definition of what we mean when we say that a digital signature scheme is secure.
-The approach is very similar to what we saw for MACs.
+The approach is very similar to what we saw for MACs, as we use the same EU-CPA game.

 We imagine a game played between Georgia (the adversary) and Reginald (the referee).
 Initially, Reginald runs $$\text{KeyGen}$$ to get a keypair $$\langle K,U \rangle$$.
 Reginald sends the public key $$U$$ to Georgia and keeps the private key $$K$$ to himself.
 In each round of the game, Georgia may query Reginald with a message $$M_i$$; Reginald responds with $$S_i = \text{Sign}_K(M_i)$$.
 At any point, Georgia can yell "Bingo!" and output a pair $$\langle M,S \rangle$$.
 If this pair satisfies $$\text{Verify}_U(M,S)=\text{true}$$, and if Reginald has not been previously queried with the message $$M$$, then Georgia wins the game: she has forged a signature.
 Otherwise, Georgia loses.